-Report on the separate financial statements
+Report on the Separate Financial Statements

-We have audited the accompanying separate financial statements of HSBC Bank - Egypt (S.A.E.), which comprises the separate statement of financial position of HSBC Bank - Egypt (S.A.E) as of 31 December 2023 and the separate statements of income, comprehensive income, cash flows and changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying separate financial statements of HSBC Bank Egypt S.A.E "the Bank", which comprise the separate financial position as at December 31, 2024 and the related separate statements of income, comprehensive income, cash flows and changes in equity for the financial year then ended, and a summary of significant accounting policies and other explanatory notes.

-Management's responsibility for the financial statements
+Management's Responsibility for the Separate Financial Statements

-These separate financial statements are the responsibility of Bank's management.
-Management is responsible for the preparation and fair presentation of these separate financial statements in accordance with the rules of preparation and presentation of the banks' financial statements, basis of recognition and measurement issued by Central Bank of Egypt on December 16, 2008 as amended by the regulations issued on February 26, 2019 and in light of the prevailing Egyptian laws and regulations.

-Management's responsibility includes, designing, implementing and maintaining internal control relevant to the preparation and fair presentation of separate financial statements that are free from material misstatement, whether due to fraud or error; management's responsibility also includes selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.
+These separate financial statements are the responsibility of the Bank's management.
+Management is responsible for the preparation and fair presentation of these separate financial statements in accordance with the rules of preparation and presentation of the banks' financial statements, basis of recognition and measurement issued by Central Bank of Egypt on December 16, 2008, as amended by the regulations issued on February 26, 2019 and in light of the prevailing Egyptian laws and regulations.
+Management's responsibility includes designing, implementing, and maintaining internal control relevant to the preparation and fair presentation of separate financial statements that are free from material misstatement, whether due to fraud or error; management's responsibility also includes selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.

-Auditors' responsibility
+Auditors' Responsibility